long2ice/asynch/README.md

 ## Release v0.3.0 announcement

-The version 0.2.5 should have been named v0.3.0 due to compatibility-breaking changes.
+The version 0.2.5 should have been the v0.3.0 due to compatibility-breaking changes.
-Since the release v0.2.5 is already yanked (of sorts), a smooth upgrade seems inexpedient.
+Since the release v0.2.5 is kinda yanked, a smooth upgrade seems inexpedient.

 Before upgrading to the v0.3.0, please pay attention to the incompatible changes:

-1. the `connect` function from the `async/connection.py` module is now asynchronous context manager.
+1. the `connect` function from the `asynch/connection.py` module is removed - you can use the `Connection` class.
-2. the same kind of changes touches the `create_pool` function from the `async/pool.py` module.
+2. the `create_pool` function from the `asynch/pool.py` module is also removed - you can use the `Pool` class.
 3. all deprecated methods from `Connection`, `Cursor` and `Pool` classes are removed.

 For more details, please refer to the project [CHANGELOG.md](./CHANGELOG.md) file.